 If you are planning to go to Hajj this year and you have any medical problems, see your GP before you go to make sure you have had all the correct vaccinations and know how to manage your health problems while you are travelling.

-Pack tissues, hand cleansing gel and a supply of facemasks in your luggage.
+Pack tissues and hand cleansing gel in your luggage.

 At Hajj